mjrode/build_url/README.md

 # BuildUrl
-A library that will parse out jenkins output and email you the build url.
+A script that will take Jenkins output and email you a build url.

 ## Install and Setup